Transactions

 Transactions are cryptographically signed instructions from accounts.
-An account will initiate a transaction to update the state of the TRON network.
+An account can initiate a transaction to update the state of the TRON network.
 The simplest transaction is transferring TRX from one account to another.

 Only after the transaction is packed into a block by the super node, and the block is confirmed, the transaction is finally confirmed.